 Armed Forces of the Philippines (AFP) spokesman Lt.
 Col. Jo-Ar Herrera said that Isnilon Hapilon, the leader of the Abu Sayyaf Group, which has pledged allegiance to ISIS, was among the armed men.

-Three government troops died in the fighting, said Abella, and 12 were injured.
-Martial law was declared about 10 p.m.
-Tuesday, and reinforcements were expected.
+Three government troops had died in the fighting, said Abella, and 12 were injured.
+Martial law was declared about 10 p.m. local time, and reinforcements were expected.

 “Our operation is still ongoing in Marawi City and sporadic fighting is still continuing,” a statement from the Armed Forces of the Philippines said.

 “The joint AFP-PNP team that is after Isnilon Hapilon and his cohorts is determined to finish him off,” the statement said.

 Residents were sheltering in their houses overnight, said Abella.
 Social media users in the city posted photos online that claimed to show residents attempting to evacuate the city Wednesday morning.

 The Catholic Bishops’ Conference of the Philippines (CBCP) confirmed that a priest in Marawi City has been taken hostage, reported CNN Philippines.